Azure Active Directory

 Signing into Pulumi using Azure AD

-Once your Azure AD application is created, and its configuration data passed to Pulumi, you can now sign into the Pulumi Cloud Console using your SAML SSO credentials.
+Once your Azure AD application is created, and its configuration data passed to Pulumi, you can now sign in to the Pulumi Service using your SAML SSO credentials.

 Navigate to https://app.pulumi.com/signin/sso/ and enter the name of your Pulumi organization.
-If everything is configured correctly, you should be prompted to sign into to your Azure AD instance, and then immediately redirected back to the Pulumi Cloud Console.
+If everything is configured correctly, you should be prompted to sign in to your Azure AD instance, and then immediately be redirected back to the Pulumi Service.

-If you have any trouble configuring Azure AD, signing into Pulumi, or need additional assistance, please contact us.
+If you have any trouble configuring Azure AD, signing into Pulumi, or need additional assistance, please contact support.